 In July of 1995, the Surgeon General released a report outlining the benefits of aerobic exercise and stressing the importance of all Americans to incorporating exercise as a part of their daily routine.
 The report also mentioned the importance of strength (i.e. weight) training as an integral part to enhanced quality of life and the delay of osteoporosis.
 Due to this surge of interest in exercise spearheaded by the nation’s leading health authority, the need for trained professionals should be in high demand.

-Although topics discussing exercise for the elderly, children, cardiac rehab patient, pregnant client, and so on will be incorporated into many courses, the student is not trained to deal with such special populations on a regular basis.
+Although topics discussing exercise for the elderly, children, cardiac rehab patient, pregnant client, and other special populations is incorporated into many courses, the student is not trained to deal directly with such special populations without guidance from a healthcare professional.
 Therefore, the majority of jobs for graduates of the program lie in the fitness/club facility and the corporate/wellness site.
 These positions would include an aerobic instructor, a weight training instructor, personal trainer, fitness assessment technician, and fitness leader.
 Positions also exist in less traditional areas such as sports therapy clinics, cruise ships, fitness camps, and some hospital wellness programs.